 This one started off pretty much the way you would expect.
 The Saints jumped out to a quick lead and they’ve controlled the game.
 But there have been a few times they’ve done that this year and, then squandered the lead and had to fight back to win.
 That happened against Dallas and Cincinnati and the interception Drew Brews threw with 2:48 left in the second quarter helped set up a St. Louis field goal with 1:42 left in the half and the New Orleans lead was trimmed to 14-6.
 Then, the trend seemed to continue as the Saints lost a fumble.
 The Rams were driving late in the first half.
 But that’s when the momentum came swinging back to the Saints.
 Safety Malcolm Jenkins picked off a pass, returned it 96 yards for his first NFL touchdown and the Saints now lead 21-6.

 Rookie tight end Jimmy Graham remains a work in progress.
 But you can see very tangible progress.
 He’s making some plays and coach Sean Payton seems to be gaining confidence in Graham and figuring out new ways to use him.
 The upside with Graham, who spent most of his college years as a basketball player, is huge.

 Running back Pierre Thomas is playing for the first time since suffering an ankle injury in late September.
 As you might expect, the Saints are working him in gradually.
 Thomas is rotating with Reggie Bush and Chris Ivory.
-So far, he’s carried twice and caught three passes.
+So far, he’s carried three times and caught three passes.